United States recognition of the Armenian genocide: Background

-History
+Timeline

 Early attempts

-On 22 April 1981, President Ronald Reagan referred to the events as a "genocide" in a statement about the Holocaust, saying "Like the genocide of the Armenians before it ... the lessons of the Holocaust must never be forgotten".
+On April 22, 1981, U.S. President Ronald Reagan referred to the violence against Armenians as a "genocide" in a statement about the Holocaust.
+He said, "Like the genocide of the Armenians before it ... the lessons of the Holocaust must never be forgotten".

 2007 resolution

 On October 10, 2007, the United States House Committee on Foreign Affairs approved a resolution that would have recognized the Armenian genocide by a vote of 27–21.
-The resolution did not receive support from President George W. Bush, who said that the resolution's "passage would do great harm to our relations with a key ally in NATO and in the global war on terror."
+The resolution did not receive support from President George W. Bush, who said that its passage "would do great harm to our relations with a key ally in NATO and in the global war on terror."
 Despite presidential opposition, House Speaker Nancy Pelosi said that the resolution would receive a full House vote.
-In the days that followed, the Turkish government and lobbyists on their behalf, such as Dick Gephardt and Bob Livingston, successfully worked to get several of the resolution's co-sponsors to withdraw their support.
-However, on October 25, the bill's supporters withdrew the bill.
+In the days that followed, the Turkish government and lobbyists working on its behalf–including Dick Gephardt and Bob Livingston–convinced several of the resolution's co-sponsors to withdraw their support for it.
+On October 25, the bill was withdrawn by its supporters.

-On October 11, 2007, regarding a proposed U.S. House resolution 106, the Speaker of the United States House of Representatives Nancy Pelosi said that the measure would be brought to a vote because "While that may have been a long time ago, genocide is taking place now in Darfur, it did within recent memory in Rwanda, so as long as there is genocide there is need to speak out against it ..."
-However, later she was forced to backtrack from a pledge to bring the measure for a vote because of a waning support for this resolution, since many believe that "angering Turkey would hamper efforts in Iraq".
+On October 11, 2007, Pelosi said that the proposed U.S. House Resolution 106 would be brought to a vote because "genocide is taking place now in Darfur, it did within recent memory in Rwanda ... as long as there is genocide there is need to speak out against it."
+However, later she was forced to backtrack from a pledge to bring the measure for a vote because of waning support for it, since many believe that "angering Turkey would hamper efforts in Iraq".
 A 2015 version of the resolution had 212 co-sponsors, compared to 236 co-sponsors, which it had in early 2007.